viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 You need to ensure any dependencies for your module (including the Python or Go [Viam SDK](/program/)) are installed as well.
 Your executable will be run by `viam-server` as root, so dependencies need to be available to the root user.

-## Create a custom module using the Viam CLI
+## Upload a custom module using the Viam CLI

 {{% alert title="Beta Notice" color="note" %}}
 This feature is in beta, and may not be suitable for production use.
 {{% /alert %}}

-You can use the [Viam CLI](/manage/cli/) to create and upload your own custom modules to the Viam Registry.
+You can use the [Viam CLI](/manage/cli/) to upload your custom module to the Viam Registry.
-With the CLI, you can create a new module from a template, register your module with the Viam Registry, and share it with other Viam users.
+With the CLI, you can register your module with the Viam Registry and share it with other Viam users.
 You can also create a private module that is shared only within your [organization](/manage/fleet/organizations/).
 For more information, see the [`viam module` command](/manage/cli/#module).

 1. First, [install the Viam CLI](/manage/cli/#install) and [authenticate](/manage/cli/#authenticate) to Viam.

-1. Next, choose your custom module name and create a new module template using the `viam module create` command:
+1. Next, run the `viam module create` command to select a new custom module name and generate module metadata:

-   - To create a *public* module that will be visible to all Viam users, provide a unique [namespace](/extend/modular-resources/key-concepts/#namespace) when creating your module:
+   - To upload a *public* module that will be visible to all Viam users, provide a unique [namespace](/extend/modular-resources/key-concepts/#namespace) when running this command:

       ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
       viam module create --name <your-module-name> --public-namespace <your-unique-namespace>
       ```

-   - To create a *private* module that will only be accessible to users within your [organization](/manage/fleet/organizations/), provide your organization ID when creating your module:
+   - To create a *private* module that will only be accessible to users within your [organization](/manage/fleet/organizations/), provide your organization ID when running this command:

       ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
       viam module create --name <your-module-name> --org-id <org-id>